-Qasr al Sarab is synonoyms with Arabian luxury in the UAE.
-Undoubtedly its still our top recommendation for anyone looking for that perfect luxurious desert resort experience.
+Qasr al Sarab is synonymous with Arabian luxury in the UAE.
+Undoubtedly it’s still our top recommendation for anyone looking for that perfect luxurious desert resort experience in the UAE.

 So what are you waiting for, romantic retreat, family break – or both?

 Save this to Pinterest for later